TUI offers to fly Tunisian tourists home

-FRANKFURT German tour operator TUI said on Friday that it was organizing flights for tourists wishing to return from Tunisia after at least 27 people were killed in a gun attack at a beachside hotel.
+FRANKFURT German tour operator TUI (TUIGn.DE) said on Friday that it was organising flights for tourists wishing to return from Tunisia after at least 27 people were killed in a gun attack at a beachside hotel.

 TUI also said that tourists who had booked Tunisian holidays for this summer could rebook or cancel the trips free of charge until September 15, adding that it currently has 3,800 German tourists in the North African country.